pschaus/book_lepl1402/source/part1.rst

 The for loop consists of three components:

-1. a statement that is executed when the for loop starts.
+1. a statement that is executed when the loop starts.
 In our example: :code:`int i = 0`.
-2. an expression evaluated *before* each iteration of the for loop.
+2. an expression evaluated *before* each iteration of the loop.
 If the expression is :code:`false`, the loop stops.
 Here: :code:`i<10`.
-3. a statement that is executed *after* each iteration of the for loop.
+3. a statement that is executed *after* each iteration of the loop.
 Here: :code:`i++`.

 This version of the for loop is very flexible because it gives you full control over what is happening in each iteration.
 Here is an example where we calculate the sum of every second element of an array: